 Consider compression socks too.
 You can find them in varying lengths and strengths, and they can really help with circulation when you spend all day on your feet.

 Disneyland allows you to carry day packs onto every ride.
-Carry at least one small pack for your family, if not one per person.
-Use it to to carry lunch or snacks, water bottles, sunscreen, first aid basics and whatever else you need to get through the day.
-A drawstring or other small backpack, not completely full, is about the right size.
+Bring at least one small pack for your family to carry snacks, water bottles, portable phone chargers, sunscreen, first aid basics and whatever else you need to get through the day.

 Don't overpack.
-Some rides (like roller coasters) have little space for your personal items.
+Storage space is tight on roller coasters and other rides.
 It will be a long day, so don't haul anything you don't really need.

-Sandwich size Ziploc bags can serve a variety of purposes at Disneyland.
-They can keep your phone or other electronics dry on Splash Mountain.
+Sandwich size Ziploc bags serve a variety of purposes at Disneyland.
+They can keep your phone dry on Splash Mountain.
 They can hold sandwiches or snacks.
 They can hold your first aid kit, or organize other small items in your day pack.

 First Aid Kit

 These are items you hope you won't need, but they can save the day when you do.
 I don't have an official “kit.”
-I just keep these tucked into a Ziploc bag or pocket of the day pack.
+I just keep a few items in a Ziploc bag or pocket of the day pack.
 Here are a few items you might consider.

 - Moleskin – for preventing blisters